ruphin/gluonjs/README.md

 ### render()

-Calling `render()` on an element will queue render task at the next [microtiming](?).
+Calling `render()` on an element will queue a render at the next [microtask timing](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).
 Multiple calls are automatically batched into a single render.

 Returns a promise object that is fulfilled after the render is complete.